ANALYSIS · 8 MIN READ

 5. Incident response readiness

-This institution detected the fraud and responded within hours.
+This institution detected the fraud and reversed most of the suspicious transactions within 24 hours.
 That is better than most.
 But would your team perform as well?

 Many banks in the region have incident response plans on paper that have never been tested.
 When a real incident hits, untested plans fall apart at the first decision point.